joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/14/nyregion/eric-adams-rats-summons.html?searchResultPosition=3

 **Walmart to Close Three Tech Hubs**\
-`Operations in Carlsbad, Calif., Austin, Texas, and Portland, Ore., will cease and the retailer will aim to relocate those workers, including to its headquarters in Bentonville, Ark.`\
+`Operations in Carlsbad, Calif., Austin, Texas, and Portland, Ore., will cease, and the retailer will aim to relocate those workers, including to its headquarters in Bentonville, Ark.`\
 https://nytimes.com/2023/02/14/business/walmart-tech-hubs-closing.html?searchResultPosition=4

 **Senator Dianne Feinstein to Retire at the End of Her Term**\